How to write a Reddit post that actually gets upvoted

 Reddit's algorithm heavily rewards early engagement.
 A post that gets 10 upvotes in the first hour will massively outperform a post that gets 10 upvotes over 24 hours.

 This means timing your post for when your target subreddit is most active is critical.
-For most business and tech subreddits, the sweet spot is Tuesday through Thursday, posted between 8am and 12pm EST. Weekend posts in these communities tend to get less traction.
+For most business and tech subreddits, the sweet spot is Tuesday through Thursday, posted between 8am and 12pm EST. Weekend posts tend to underperform in these communities.

 The exception is consumer-focused subreddits, which often peak on evenings and weekends.

-There is no universal best time.
-But if you track when your posts get the most early engagement, a pattern will emerge for your specific subreddits.
+There's no universal best time.
+Track when your posts get the most early engagement, and a pattern will emerge for your specific subreddits.

 Posting and disappearing is one of the most common mistakes.
 Reddit is a conversation platform.
-If someone comments on your post and you do not reply, the discussion dies and the algorithm notices.
+If someone comments and you don't reply, the discussion dies and the algorithm notices.

-The posts that reach the top of a subreddit almost always have an active OP (original poster) in the comments.
+Posts that reach the top of a subreddit almost always have an active OP in the comments.
 Reply to every comment in the first few hours.
 Ask follow-up questions.
-Add more detail when someone asks.
+Add detail when someone asks.
 Thank people who share their experience.

-Every subreddit has specific rules about what you can and cannot post.
+Every subreddit has specific rules.
 Some require specific post formats.
 Some ban links.
-Some require a minimum karma level.
-Some only allow posts on certain days.
+Some require minimum karma.
+Some only allow promotional posts on certain days.

-If you are posting about your own product, everything above applies with one addition: be radically transparent.
+If you're posting about your own product, everything above applies with one addition: be radically transparent.

-The posts from founders that get upvoted are the ones that lead with the story, the data, or the lesson, and mention the product as context rather than as a pitch.
+The founder posts that get upvoted lead with the story, the data, or the lesson, and mention the product as context rather than as the headline.

 The shortcut nobody talks about